nasa/openmct/src/plugins/persistence/couch/README.md

 ## macOS

-We highly recommend using the CouchDB `docker compose` method of installation, thoughit is still possible to install CouchDB through other means.
+We highly recommend using the CouchDB `docker compose` method of installation, though it is still possible to install CouchDB through other means.

 ### Installing CouchDB